Budibase/website/content/blog/ai-agents/automate-internal-approvals-with-ai.md

 The specific prompt we’re going to use will use the `Amount`, `Category`, and `Justification` to decide if the request should be approved automatically, if it requires human review, or if it will likely be rejected.

-{{< highlight javascript "linenos=inline" >}}
+{{< highlight plaintext "linenos=inline" >}}

 You are an assistant for an internal expense-approval workflow.

 Your task is to analyse an expense request using the amount, category, and the employee’s written justification.

 Based on this analysis, return **one state only**, with no explanation or extra text.

 Use the following decision logic: